 L’Aquila: Introduction for First Time Visitors

-L’Aquila (the name means Eagle in Italian) was made known internationally several years ago due to the dreadful earthquake in April 2009 and G-8 meeting in July 2009.
-The city is quite small compared to Rome or Naples (less than 100,000 inhabitants) and it attracts considerably less foreign tourists.
+L’Aquila, whose name means Eagle in Italian, was made known internationally due to the dreadful earthquake and a following G-8 meeting in 2009.
+The city is quite small compared to Rome or Naples (less than 100,000 inhabitants) and it attracts considerably fewer foreign tourists.
 But among Italians L’Aquila is a popular vacation destination.

 Hiking and Ski Region in the Apennines

 L’Aquila, the capital of the Abruzzo region, is located in central Italy in the Apennine Mountains.
 The nearby peaks with height in excess of 2,000 meters make the whole region an attractive ski destination (e.g. Gran Sasso d’Italia resort) for people from southern parts of Italy, for whom it is much closer than the flagship Italian resorts in the Alps.
 Not far from L’Aquila is Corno Grande (Great Horn), with 2,912 meters the highest peak of the whole Apennine range, which spreads over the whole Apennine peninsula.